 One of the big questions preceding the Supreme Court’s decision in the Aereo case earlier this week was whether a holding against Aereo would put cloud services into such a legally precarious position that the innovation and investment climate would chill.
 While the decision clearly makes Aereo’s use of its technology illegal, one should not be too quick to foretell a drastic impact on all hosted services.
 Here are some reasons why.
+What cloud?

 Let’s be clear about what we mean by “the cloud” in this context.
 Aereo’s technical model – which the court found to infringe copyright – captured over-the-air television content using one tiny antenna per customer, transcoded that content into one copy per customer, which Aereo stored and then streamed on-demand to the customer.
 The court found that model bore an "overwhelming likeness to the cable companies targeted by the [1976 Copyright Act]" to an extent that Aereo was "for all practical purposes a traditional cable system."
 Aereo's technological attempts such as the one-copy-per-customer method that it used to distinguish itself from traditional cable services were immaterial to the court.
 Aereo looked like a cable company, so the court treated it as one, with all the copyright consequences that go along with that status.

 Aereo was a cloud service inasmuch as it stored the TV content and served it to its users when those users initiated the performances.
 It was the cable-like functions that got it into trouble, not necessarily the cloud-provider functions.
 That arguably leaves the rest of what we consider cloud services – online collaboration tools, centralized communications systems, most hosted applications, and the like – outside the scope of the court’s decision.
 Most software-as-a-service models, whether to the consumer or at the enterprise level, are unlike cable systems and thus likely stand clear of the sweep of the Aereo sickle.